-- Evaluate whether any identified resources can be eliminated from further detailed analysis during the PD&E study phase. - Identify potential permits, mitigation opportunities, and technical studies necessary to advance transportation projects. - Inform FDOT OEM and District environmental offices of SWFWMD's initiatives, programs, training opportunities, rule or process changes, and regulations that may impact FDOT projects. - Provide training and updates to FDOT OEM and District environmental offices on SWFWMD initiatives, programs, rules and regulations, consideration of a project's impact on SWFWMD's jurisdictional resources, and other similar topics. - Attend and participate in ETAT meetings and project coordination meetings. - Verify that resource data provided by SWFWMD is current in the EST. - Review project purpose and need and acknowledge understanding or ask for clarification. - Review and comment on the Methodology Memorandum (MM) and Draft Alternatives Corridor Evaluation Report (ACER) during the Alternative Corridor Evaluation (ACE) process. - Make recommendations and provide technical assistance to FDOT to support future permit activities. - Provide expedited review, technical assistance and consultation throughout the PD&E and permitting processes. - Participate in interagency issue resolution teams, as applicable. - Participate in monitoring under NEPA Assignment, if requested.
+- Identify resources of concern and provide focused comments and actionable recommendations to avoid or minimize potential effects to jurisdictional resources.
+Within the EST, these issues are organized under the following categories: water quality and quantity, wetlands and surface waters, and floodplains. - Review of transportation projects consistent with responsibilities under the State 404 Program to perform Section 404 CWA permit review and approval functions. - Evaluate whether any identified resources can be eliminated from further detailed analysis during the PD&E study phase. - Identify potential permits, mitigation opportunities, and technical studies necessary to advance transportation projects. - Inform FDOT OEM and District environmental offices of FDEP's State 404 Program initiatives, programs, training opportunities, rule or process changes, and regulations that may impact FDOT projects. - Provide training and updates to FDOT OEM and District environmental offices on FDEP initiatives, programs, rules and regulations, consideration of a project's impact on FDEP's jurisdictional resources, as it relates to the State 404 Program and other similar topics. - Attend and participate in ETAT meetings and project coordination meetings. - Verify that resource data provided by FDEP is current in the EST. - Review project purpose and need and acknowledge understanding or ask for clarification. - Review and comment on the Methodology Memorandum (MM) and Draft Alternatives Corridor Evaluation Report (ACER) during the Alternative Corridor Evaluation (ACE) process. - Make recommendations and provide technical assistance to FDOT to support future permit activities. - Provide expedited review, technical assistance and consultation throughout the PD&E and permitting processes. - Participate in interagency issue resolution teams, as applicable. - Participate in monitoring events to support FDOT's NEPA Assignment, if requested. - Provide FDOT an opportunity for advanced coordination and/or comment on proposed legislative changes, rule changes, and changes to associated guidance and operating manuals.

-Provide FDOT an opportunity for advanced coordination and/or comment on proposed legislative changes, rule changes, and changes to associated operating manuals, as appropriate.
-During ETDM Screenings, SWFWMD ETAT comments and recommendations regarding proposed transportation projects and their potential effects (direct, indirect, and cumulative) must be entered in the EST. FDOT will use SWFWMD's comments and recommendations to support project scoping and to identify coordination needs or additional activities in future project phases.
+During ETDM Screenings, FDEP ETAT comments and recommendations regarding proposed transportation projects and their potential effects must be entered in the EST. FDOT will use FDEP's comments and recommendations to support project scoping and to identify coordination needs or additional activities in future project phases.